jasmineyuan609/KNN/README.md

 Scikit-learn

-Tkinter (if using a GUI-based visualization)
+Install them using:

+pip install numpy matplotlib scikit-learn

 Contributing

-We welcome contributions!
-To contribute:
+Contributions are welcome!
+If you'd like to improve the KNN Visualizer, follow these steps:

 Fork the repository.

-Create a new branch: git checkout -b feature-name
+Create a new branch:

+git checkout -b feature-branch

+Make your changes and commit them:

-Commit your changes: git commit -m 'Added new feature'
+git commit -m "Add new feature"

-Push to the branch: git push origin feature-name

-Submit a Pull Request.
+Push to your branch and create a Pull Request.

+License

+This project is licensed under the MIT License.